Today I am Fervor

 “Just a bit odd.
 I saw that the Execs have all taken off, but I’ve got nothing on my calendar.”

 “Really now?”
-Nathanial, a bright youth, and one of Todd’s favorites in the Engineering department, was thankfully taking lunch.
-“I thought you had the pulse of those guys in your little legality black book!”
+Nathanial, a bright young guy and one of Todd’s favorites in the Engineering department, was thankfully taking lunch.
+“I thought you had the pulse of those dudes in your little legality black book!”
 He and the surrounding blurred faces chuckled a bit.

 “I normally do!”
 Todd turned to them, trying to remain calm by putting too much cream in his thermos and too much light in his voice, “But they’ve flown the coop!
 Just a bit odd with everything going on up North, don’t you think?”